alphagov/govuk-design-system/src/components/details/index.md

 There is [evidence that some users avoid clicking the link to show more details](https://github.com/alphagov/govuk-design-system-backlog/issues/44#issuecomment-629122091), as they think it will take them away from the page.

-There are [concerns that some users of voice assist software will not be able to interact with the component](https://github.com/alphagov/govuk-design-system-backlog/issues/44#issuecomment-628082040).
+It is known that [some users of voice assist software will not be able to interact with the component](https://github.com/alphagov/govuk-design-system-backlog/issues/44#issuecomment-628082040).
 Some software might require the user to specifically refer to the link to show more details as a button in order to interact with it.